Josh Naylor Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.
+- The Astros pitching staff ranks sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The righty's last appearance was on Wednesday against the Texas Rangers, when he went seven innings, surrendering no earned runs while allowing five hits.
+- In his most recent time out on Thursday against the Texas Rangers, the left-hander went 3 2/3 innings, allowing six earned runs while surrendering eight hits.

-- The 28-year-old has a 2.87 ERA and 6.2 strikeouts per nine innings in 14 games this season, while giving up a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.